SudoMresh/Optimization/README.md

 # Optimization

 Rules:
-We use factory pattern for modules.
-All changes to the master goes thought pull request.
+All changes to the master goes throught pull request.